gitrdm/gokando/README.md

 ### Core miniKanren
 - **Complete Operator Set**: All standard miniKanren operators including constraints
 - **Thread-Safe**: All operations are safe for concurrent use across goroutines
-- **Parallel Execution**: Goals can be evaluated in parallel using configurable worker pools
+- **Parallel Execution**: Goals can be evaluated in parallel using configurable worker pools (1-N workers, queue size, backpressure, rate limiting)
 - **Type-Safe**: Leverages Go's type system for safe relational programming
 - **Stream-Based**: Lazy evaluation with channel-based streaming for scalability